NaiveRed/NDHU-Data-Structure-Course/README.md

 # NDHU-Data-Structure-Course

-school: The practice and homework of data structure course
+The practice and homework of data structure course.

+Be careful,if you want to use them.
+It might be something wrong.